 A Business Model That Allows for Expansion

 As I mentioned at the beginning of this article, you must design your business for growth from the start.
 For one person to pull off what I’m talking about is a tall task for sure and could take years and even decades.
-But the business model our Agency owners work under already has this built-in.
+But the business model from MWR Financial that our Agency owners work under already has this built-in.
 And we make it simple to learn how to start a credit repair business.

 Our Agency owners can find others that want to own their own credit repair business and earn income based on their efforts.
 Therefore, they can grow their business exponentially and have unlimited income potential.
 And get this… They don’t have to train them, manage them, or provide the infrastructure for them.
 It’s already provided for their new Agency owner.